From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The multidimensional S-fBM (mS-fBM)

-where $g_{i,j}$ represents the co-intermittency correlation coefficient defined by:
+where $g_{i,j}$ represents the co-intermittency correlation coefficient defined by: \hyperref[eq:posdef-intermittency]{\(\bm{\mathcal{H}_{\mathrm{2}}}\)} leads to the following condition:

-The Eq.~\eqref{eq:corrmultidimsfbm_dG} infers that in small scales ($h\leq T)$, the correlation of the gaussian noises ${\rm d}G_{i}$ is a power of the scale.
-In high scales ($h\leq T$), this correlation is constant and equal to the co-intermittency correlation.
-Thanks to Eq.~\eqref{eq:upperboundco-intermittency}, one has for any $(i,j)\in \llbracket 1,d \rrbracket^2$, $\left|g_{i,j}\right|\leq 1$.
-It ensures also that the absolute value of the non linear correlation coefficient $g_{i,j}$ of Eq.~\eqref{eq:corrmultidimsfbm_dG} is upperbounded by $1$.\\ Besides, the correlation structure of the Eq.~\eqref{eq:corrmultidimsfbm_dG} displays a scale invariance behaviour similar to the one of the $p^{th}$ order moment of the log volatility increments (see Gatheral \textit{ et al.} in\cite{gatheral2018volatility}).
-This property enables to estimate the Hurst exponent by regressing the log $p^{th}$ order moment of the log volatility increments on the log scale and identifying the Hurst exponent from the slope value.\\\\ That being said, one can construct the m-SfBM process inspired from the S-fBM construction from Section \ref{subsec:Sfbm} as the integrated multivariate non homogenious white noise of covariance the one in Corollary \ref{corollary:covdGi} over the domain $C_T(.)$, which is the object of the following definition.
+enabling the correlation structure of Eq.~\eqref{eq:corrmultidimsfbm_dG} to be well defined.
+Besides, Eq.~\eqref{eq:corrmultidimsfbm_dG} infers that in small scales $(h \leq T)$, the correlation of the gaussian noises ${\rm d}G_{i}$ is a power of the scale.
+In high scales ($h > T$), this correlation is constant and equal to the co-intermittency correlation.
+Thanks to \hyperref[eq:posdef-intermittency]{\(\bm{\mathcal{H}_{\mathrm{2}}}\)}, one has:

+\begin{remark} The correlation structure of Eq.~\eqref{eq:corrmultidimsfbm_dG} displays a scale invariance behaviour similar to the one of the $p^{th}$ order moment of the log volatility increments (see Gatheral \textit{ et al.} in\cite{gatheral2018volatility}).
+This property enables to estimate the Hurst exponent by regressing the log $p^{th}$ order moment of the log volatility increments on the log scale and identifying the Hurst exponent from the slope value. \end{remark} The m-SfBM process is inspired from the S-fBM construction from Section \ref{subsec:Sfbm} as the integrated multivariate non homogenious white noise of covariance the one in Lemma \ref{lemma:covdGi} over the domain $C_T(.)$, which is the object of the following definition.

 \begin{mydeff}[\textbf{mS-fBM process}] The mS-fBM process $((\omega_{i}(t))_t,{i\in \llbracket 1,d \rrbracket})$ is a $\R^d$ valued Gaussian process whose marginals are defined as: